polako-rs/constructivism/README.md

 let (radio, base) = construct!(*Radio { ... });
 ```

-- expose constructivist as macro-library, so it can be injected into your own namespace
+- expose constructivism_macro as macro-library, so it can be injected into your own namespace

 - doc-based bindgen for third-parti libraries (not right now)